Walter Brandi

-Walter Bigari (born January 24, 1928 – May 28, 1996) better known by his stage name Walter Brandi was an Italian actor.
+Walter Bigari (born 24 January 1928 – 28 May 1996) better known by his stage name Walter Brandi was an Italian actor.
 In his book on European exploitation films, Danny Shipka described Brandi as "one of the first de facto stars of Italian horror/exploitation", while noting he was never as popular as Christopher Lee, Barbara Steele or Peter Cushing.
 He predominantly acted in genre films in the 1960s.
-Brandi died in May 28th, 1996.
+Brandi died on 28 May 1996.